psharma04/academic-kickstart/content/post/physics-hsc-consolidation/index.md

 3. A photon could give up all or none of its energy to one electron.
 The photon could not give a part of its energy (wave model of light said energy could build up) i.e. all or nothing
 4. One photon can liberate one electron as long as it can overcome the work function – there is no time gap

 It explained how electrons could be ejected with very low intensity incident light at the right frequency, because it only takes one photon at the right energy to knock out an electron and also how increasing the intensity, increased the current but not the stopping voltage as greater intensity means more photons, but not more energetic photons – therefore more interactions produce more current but the average energy of the electrons is unchanged.
-It also explained why increasing the frequency caused the stopping voltage to be increased linearly as a greater frequency 🡪 greater energy of photons (E = hf) therefore each photon can transfer more energy to an electron.
+It also explained why increasing the frequency caused the stopping voltage to be increased linearly as a greater frequency $\rightarrow$ greater energy of photons (E = hf) therefore each photon can transfer more energy to an electron.

 Example analogy: